-In the healthcare space, providers have implemented tracking on consumer-facing products to improve the digital care journey.
-But tracking for a healthcare organization is more complex than that of an e-commerce store, for example.
-In the healthcare industry, the data collected often contains sensitive information, or Protected Health Information (PHI).
-The nature of this data complicates how and when tracking can be used, regardless of the intent.
+In healthcare, providers use tracking on consumer-facing products to enhance the digital care journey.
+However, healthcare tracking is more intricate than in e-commerce.
+The data collected often involves sensitive information or Protected Health Information (PHI), adding complexity to when and how tracking can be employed, irrespective of intent.

 What do the new guidelines mean for your organization?